phac-nml/snvphyl-galaxy/docs/user/usage.md

 ![snp-alignment-error][]

-This indicates no valid SNVs were detected, which could be caused by very little data in one more more samples.
+This indicates no valid SNVs were detected, which could be caused by very little data in one or more samples.
 Confirming this can be done by examining some of the additional output files decribed in the [Output][] section, such as the **filterStats.txt** file:

 ![filter-stats-error][]